rebeccavogt/telos/contracts/token.registry/README.md

 ### Tables and Structs

-The TIP-5 standard uses three tables to store information about token balances, allotments, and global token settings.
+The TIP-5 standard uses three tables to store information about token balances, token allotments, and global token settings.

 * `balances_table` The balances table is used to store the native token balances of each user on the contract.